harsh-raj04/student-git-practice/README.md

-This repository is for my ca2
+This repository is for practicing Git operations